felixSchl/neodoc/README.md

 work has been placed into testing the components, which in turn has helped to achieve faster turn-arounds and more lasting / solid results.

-The most urgent areas that need to be worked on are:
+The areas that need to be worked on are, in order of importance:

 * Specification solving: A pure function, roughly of shape:
   `Usage -> [ Option ] -> Either Error Specification`.
 This function needs